Early childhood mental health consultants

 Testimonials from current students and alumni.

 Georgetown has been the national leader in infant and early childhood mental health consultation for decades and participants benefit from the faculty’s extensive experience in delivering and evaluating consultation services.
 Completion of this certificate recognizes a student’s specialized training in both promoting mental health for young children, as well as the unique role consultation plays in building the capacity of early childhood settings.”Neal Horen, Ph.D.
-Infant & Early Childhood Mental Health Consultation
+Certificate in Infant & Early Childhood Mental Health Consultation